GaganSingh001/My-Portfolio/data_visualizations/README.md

 9. Best Genre Determinations

 ## Timeline
-From start to finish, this project took about 4 weeks to develop.
+From start to finish, this project took about 4 weeks to complete.
 This is dependent on how accessible the customer is to provide feedback.

 ## Screenshots
 ![Alt text](/data_visualizations/movieAnalysis.PNG?raw=true "Film Analysis Dashboard")